bertiqwerty/mexpress/README.md

 ## Optimization Example

-With gradients and Hessians one can optimize functions passed as strings, e.g., with `scipy.optimize`.
+With gradients and Hessians one can at least locally optimize differentiable functions passed as strings, e.g., with `scipy.optimize`.
 ```Python
 from scipy.optimize import minimize
 import mexpress